Service API Reference

 Options

-• -f/--config-file: Path to a YAML config file to read the name from.
+: Path to a YAML config file to read the name from.--cloud

-• --cloud: The Anyscale Cloud to run this workload on.
-If not provided, the organization default will be used (or, if running in a workspace, the cloud of the workspace).
+: The Anyscale Cloud of this workload.
+If not provided, the organization default will be used (or, if running in a workspace, the cloud of the workspace).--project

-• --project: Named project to use for the service.
-If not provided, the default project for the cloud will be used (or, if running in a workspace, the project of the workspace).
+: Named project to use for the service.
+If not provided, the default project for the cloud will be used (or, if running in a workspace, the project of the workspace).-j/--json

-• -j/--json: Output the status in a structured JSON format.
+: Output the status in a structured JSON format.-v/--verbose

 anyscale service wait